September 21 to October 5, 2022

 Today we explore the Connemara Peninsula, barren and windswept but considered to be one of the most beautiful landscapes anywhere in the world, with mountains, lakes, bogs, heaths, and forests.
 The inhabitants of this region still speak Gaelic, the original, Celtic language of the island.
 Our tour includes stops in quaint coastal communities such as Clifden and Letterfrack as well as a visit to Kylemore Abbey, Ireland’s most romantic Castle, surrounded by magnificent Victorian gardens.
 Return to Galway in late afternoon and free time to check out the historical city centre, including the monument to Columbus, shop, have a pint in a pub!
 No group dinner this evening.

-An optional excursion will be offered to the rocky Aran Islands, featuring what some claim to the most beautiful scenery in the world, including absolutely spectacular cliffs! (http://wikitravel.org/en/Aran_Islands).
+Our excursion today is to the rocky Aran Islands, featuring what some claim to the most beautiful scenery in the world, including absolutely spectacular cliffs! (http://wikitravel.org/en/Aran_Islands).
 Dinner in the restaurant of our hotel.